The Complexity of Shake Slice Knots: A Theorem about Classical Signatures

-\begin{lemma} Let $K \subset Y^3$ be a null-homologous knot in an oriented 3-manifold.
-Let $D \subset Y^3$ be an embedded disk with oriented boundary $U$ such that $U \cdot K = +1$ and therefore, for some $c \in \N\union\set{0}$.
+for some $c \in \Zpos$.
 It follows that there exists an orientable spanning surface $F \subset Y^3$ for $K$ such that $F \cap D$ consists of $c$ arcs on $D$ connecting oppositely oriented intersection points between $K$ and $D$ and one arc connecting the remaining positive intersection point to a point on $U = \boundary D$.
 Thus the intersection of $F$ with a neighborhood of $D$ looks like the upper left of \autoref{fig:spanningsurface}. \end{lemma}